CyberTrackerConservation/ctdoc/_pages/classic/publishing.md

 # Publishing

-The Publish feature is a way to use the web to distribute CyberTracker applications and receive data without the need for USB cables.
+The Publish feature is a way to use the web to distribute CyberTracker applications and receive data without the need for USB cables or FTP servers.

 ![]({{ site.baseurl }}/assets/classic/Publish.png)